 A greater awareness of resource conservation and sustainability is – fortunately – affecting more and more areas of our social lives.
 This is now also true for skiing and winter sports.
 Innovative outfitters are increasingly trying to use durable and natural materials, functional clothing is increasingly made of recycled material or ecologically degradable fibres.
 Are you now looking for a simple and meaningful way to make a contribution to more sustainability in the private sector?
-Then we have some good ideas for you: it's better to have your equipment serviced and repaired on a regular basis, rather than immediately opting for new equipment.
+Then we have some good ideas for you: it's better to have your equipment serviced and repaired on a regular basis.
 It always pays off to revive this old virtue of saving and caring.
 As a consumer, it makes sense to research and make a good choice.
-"Buy less, repair more, use longer!" is the motto.

 At the last ISPO in Munich, the world's largest trade fair for sporting goods and fashion, sustainable ski wear was unmissable: whether it's ski boots with a vegan shell, biodegradable, petroleum-free wax or ski jackets that used to be PET bottles – innovations from the eco-industry and fair fashion are increasingly finding their way into the skiing scene.
 More and more outdoor brands are using climate-friendly and recycled materials, imposing ecological criteria on themselves and, in some cases, exchanging information with environmental protection organisations.
 A pleasing trend.

 As a consumer, you are called upon to look for labels and certificates that prove the environmental and, not least, social compatibility of a product.
 This gives you the chance to make a responsible contribution to environmental protection.
 Examples of labelling according to specific criteria: